Science of Reading

 Summer Book Study Recap 2025: MTSS for Reading Improvement

-This summer, The Reading League Chapter Network hosted our annual book study with a new release: MTSS for Reading Improvement by Sarah Brown and Stephanie Stollar.
+The Reading League Chapter Network hosted our annual book study with a new release: MTSS for Reading Improvement by Sarah Brown and Stephanie Stollar.
 Chapter leaders from across the country selected this title because of its practical, empowering guidance for school leaders working to implement the science of reading in complex school systems.

 Embracing Educator Growth: Our Shift From “Professional Development” to “Professional Learning”